grace188031/Ethical-Hacking-Notes/Ethical Hacking/5-Active Directory Ethical Hacking/6-SMB Relay Attacks Lab.md

 ![[Pasted image 20240714210802.png]]

-We cant access but we caputured the logs in kali
+We cant access but we captured the logs in kali

 ![[Pasted image 20240714210939.png]]

+nmap script=smb2-security-mode.nse -p445 192.168.64.0/24 -Pn | grep not